 Conservation 50 is a collaboration between St Albans Civic Society, Abbey Precincts Residents Association and Aboyne Residents Association.
-Public events are being organised to celebrate the first St Albans Conservation Area, to assess its value to the city and residents throughout the District, and to establish what is necessary for the protection and enhancement of our Conservation Areas in the future.
+It was organised to celebrate the 50th anniversary of the Conservation Area in St Albans, whose Local Authority was among the first to implement the scheme.
+Our aim was to assess its current value to the city and residents throughout the District, and to establish what is necessary for the protection and enhancement of our Conservation Areas in the future.

 What is a Conservation Area?

 Conservation Areas were introduced after 1967 and there are now 10,000 in the UK.
 Their primary purpose was “the protection and improvement of buildings of architectural or historic interest and of the character of areas of such interest”.
 The process of designating a Conservation Area is managed by the 1990 Planning (Listed Buildings and Conservation Areas) Act and is usually handled by local authorities, although English Heritage can get involved.

 You can see a map of the St Albans City and District Conservation Areas HERE

 (10:30 to 15:30)

 A Day School on the Arts & Crafts Movement will explore the culture of the movement and its effects in St Albans.

 This event is kindly supported by St Albans Cathedral.

 The main display from our Conservation 50 Exhibition is currently displayed in the window of our unstaffed pop-up shop in central St Albans at 18 Christopher Place

 City of St Albans Tour Guides led a guided walk specifically to celebrate Conservation 50.
 It demonstrated Mediaeval, Georgian, Victorian and recent developments, concentrating on the history of conservation itself over the past 50 years.